 - 3 What makes a Foreign Trust, a Foreign Grantor Trust?

-- 4 Foreign Grantor Trust IRS Filing Requirements
+- 4 Offshore Grantor Trust IRS Filing Requirements

-- 5 Common U.S. Sources of Income for a Foreign Non-Grantor Trust
+- 5 Common U.S. Sources of Income for a Offshore Non-Grantor Trust

 - 6 Responsibilities Of The Trustee With Non-Grantor Trusts

 - 7 Are You Out of Compliance?